 In addition to increased staking overall, we’ll also be on the lookout for institutional investors specifically to begin or ramp up their Ethereum staking activity.

-We’ve written before about how the prices of cryptoassets like Bitcoin have become more correlated with those of tech stocks and other high-risk, high-upside assets.
+We’ve written before about how the prices of digital assets like Bitcoin (BTC) have become more correlated with those of tech stocks and other high-risk, high-upside assets.
 However, Ether’s price could decouple from other cryptocurrencies following The Merge, as its staking rewards will make it similar to an instrument like a bond or commodity with a carry premium.
 Some predict that between staking rewards and transaction fees distributed to validators, stakers can expect Ether yields of 10-15% annually, and that’s before factoring in the potential for the price of Ether itself to rise, which would also increase returns in terms of fiat value (of course, Ether’s price could also fall, which would hurt fiat returns).
 Those returns could make Ethereum staking an enticing bond alternative for institutional investors.
 For comparison, yields for one-year U.S. Treasury bonds sit at 3.5% as of September 2022, though that number has been rising over the past year.